Call us 24/7 - 888-752-5171

 Possible Diagnostic Tests

-It is important to try and find out why a horse cribs and treat that specific problem or remove that cause of stress, if possible.
-A veterinarian can determine if excess acid in the stomach or hindgut is a factor leading to cribbing, and recommend treatment.
-How and where a horse is kept, as well as how and what he is fed, should also be closely examined for clues to why a horse cribs.
-For example, a horse kept in a stall and fed hay and grain twice a day may be more likely to crib than a horse maintained on pasture with several other horses.
+It is important to try and find out why a horse cribs and treat that specific problem or remove that cause of stress if possible.
+A veterinarian can determine if an unhealthy stomach or GI tract are factors leading to cribbing and recommend treatment.
+An investigation into how and where a horse is kept -- as well as how and what he is fed – may yield clues as to why a horse cribs.
+For example, a horse kept in a stall and fed hay and grain twice a day may be more likely to crib than a horse maintained on pasture with several other horses or provided forage round-the-clock.

 Prescription Medications Available